John Dingley email: firstname.lastname@example.org

 This is so cool.
 Was it ever built?
 Looks like a Soviet era patent.
 Does anyone have any information?
 Seat-behind design.

-and apparently will soon have his own TV show on the Discovery "Quest" channel.
+and recently had his own TV show on the Discovery "Quest" channel.